01 of 15

 With your soil mixed for your plants, set your dividers in place in your broken plant pot and begin to fill in the soil, packing the soil around the dividers to hold them in place, and making sure you leave space for the soil and rootball of the plants to fit into the pot.
 You can always add a bit more soil as you plant, but it is difficult to take soil away without tipping over your dividers at this stage of planting.

-In the photo on this page, I have the first divider in place and need to... position the 'handrail' section and the steps as I go.Continue to 11 of 15 below.
+In the photo on this step, we have the first divider in place and need to... position the 'handrail' section and the steps as we go.Continue to 11 of 15 below.

 11 of 15